DataStax-Academy/httpie-katapod/README.md

 ## Learn how to navigate the Stargate APIs using httpie

-**In this hands-on lab, you will:**
-* Create an Astra Database
-* Connect your workspace to that database
-* Explore CRUD functions using the HTTPie command line tool
+**In this hands-on lab, you will:** Explore CRUD functions using the HTTPie command line tool

 ## Start the hands-on lab: